 When I first started Truth In Aging and was asked for topical solutions for sagging skin, I was compelled to answer that there really weren’t any.
 Things have come such a long way since then; it feels as if I am looking back on the skin care Dark Ages.
 There are more effective and brand-new ingredients that boost elastin and collagen to defy gravity.
 Droopy eyelids and hang-dog jowls are no longer an inevitability with these solutions for sagging skin.

-BRAD Biophotonic Sublime Gel Cream ($245 in the shop).
+BRAD Biophotonic Sublime Gel Cream ($245).
 This is one of BRAD’s newest products.
 After applying this gel, the skin feels instantly tighter.
 Although this is doubtless superficial, it is still useful and over time the effect of Sublime is firming and plumping.
 The key ingredients are collagen-boosting Matrixyl 3000 and a cutting-edge plant stem cell that reduces micro-inflammation and protects the skin’s own cells.
 Read the full review.

 suki facial lift ultimate firming cream ($164.95).
 Glycine is an amino acid that helps in the formation of muscle tissue and is found in high concentrations in the skin and connective tissue.
 Suki’s facial lift majors on glycine soja, which has a significant amount of this amino acid.
 This may be why testers have found it to be helpful in firming jowl lines.
 In addition, there are tons of botanical antioxidants such as resveratrol and natural skin conditioners.